Zerokami/Re-Forum-It/README.md

 # Re-Forum-It
-Reddit and forum hybrid, the ultimate forum app meant to replace forums
+Reddit and forum hybrid, the ultimate forum app meant to replace traditional forums